 Awaiting us in King George Square from 12:30 pm until 4:00 pm will be a colourful cultural fiesta.
-Step back in time to experience the culture of the East, with live music, yoga, market stalls, kids’ activities and face painting, henna, stage plays, cooking demos, and delicious, free vegetarian food and sweets.
+Step back in time to experience the culture of the East, with live music, yoga, market stalls, kids’ activities and face painting, henna, stage plays, cooking demos, and delicious, food and sweets.
 Bring your whole family for an exciting and colourful day.

 Street parade 11:30 am – Starting at Queens Park – Festival 12:30 am till 4:00 pm – King George Square

 The chariot festival of Lord Jagannatha (the Lord of the Universe) originated 5,000 years ago in India on the East Coast of Orissa, in a city called Jagannath Puri.

 This festival involves taking the deities of Lord Jagannath, Lord Baladeva and Lady Subhadra on hand-drawn chariots through the streets.
 On this day the deities come out of the temple to offer blessings to all living entities.
 This festival is performed in a mood of love and devotion and evokes auspiciousness, harmony and good will for all!